rorybennett/Ultrasound-Data-Capture/README.md

 ## Hardware Considerations

-This project was designed with specific hardware in mind, but it is not entirely limited to the hardware used.
+This project was compiled with specific hardware in mind, but it is not entirely limited to the hardware used.
 There are 2 devices (beyond the computer used to run the software) that are needed:

 1. A video signal source.
 2. A bluetooth IMU device.

-### Video Signal Source
+### 1. Video Signal Source

 The format of the video signal should not matter, as long as it is converted to a USB signal (e.g. HDMI/DVI/VGA-to-USB).
-If the program is run on a system with a webcam, the webcam can be used as a video signal.
+If the program is run on a system with a webcam, the webcam can be used as a video signal source.

-During testing a Canon Aplio i700's HDMI output was used as the video signal.
+During testing a Canon Aplio i700's HDMI output was used as the video signal source.

-### Bluetooth IMU
+### 2. Bluetooth IMU

 This project makes the assumption that a WITMOTION IMU is available, and is set up to connect to, and communicate with, such an IMU.